zuhair0/zuhair0/README.md

 <p align="center">
   <samp>
-I'm Zuhair Saleem.
-I'm 8th semester student of program "Information Technology" from Air University Islamabad.
-I am a full stack web develper and also expert in some programming languages such as c++, c#, java etc. I am a proactive learner and enjoy staying up to date with the latest trends and developments in the field of computer science.
+Hi there!
+I'm Zuhair Saleem, an 8th-semester student pursuing Information Technology at Air University, Islamabad.
+I'm passionate about full-stack web development and proficient in various programming languages like C++, C#, Java, and more.
+Currently, I'm honing my skills as an Associate Software Engineer at Futurenostics.
+Proactive learner and always excited to explore the latest trends and advancements in computer science.
   </samp>
   <br/>
   <br/>